Fit as a Mama Bear

 Why are my protein balls not sticking together?

 Because vegan protein powder absorbs liquid, you tend to need quite a bit.
 If your protein balls are not sticking together, try adding a bit of water or plant-based milk.
 Add only a little at a time until the mixture becomes a bit more "tacky".
 Then really press the mixture together to get them to hold.
+If it's still not working, chill the mixture for 10 minutes before rolling.

 Multiple chocolate protein coconut balls lined up and one with a bite out of it, with protein powder off to the side.